smartgic/skill-sonos-controller/README.md

 Control Sonos speakers with music services support such as Spotify, Deezer, Amazon Music, etc...

+## Disclaimer

+This plugin is not officially commissioned/supported by Sonos.
+The trademark "Sonos" is registered by "Sonos, Inc."

 ## About

 [Sonos](https://www.sonos.com) is the ultimate wireless home sound system: a whole-house WiFi network that fills your home with brilliant sound, room by room.